How a Hybrid RFP Management Strategy Helps Enterprise Proposal Teams Win More Bids

 - What they’re doing to address those challenges

-Once a sales rep completes the intake form, an internal survey scores the answers and assigns an appropriate RFP/RFI support level.
-The chosen support level outlines what kind of help the RFP response management team can offer, how much of the work the rep needs to do themselves, and the next steps.
+Once a sales rep completes the intake form, an internal survey scores the answers and assigns an appropriate RFP or RFI meaning.
+The chosen level outlines what kind of help the RFP response management team can offer, how much of the work the rep needs to do themselves, and the next steps.

 Setting up your list of criteria to determine who should handle what types of responses, or how much help reps should receive to complete responses, is critical for making a hybrid response model work.
 (Click here for a more detailed list of go / no-go criteria.)